kirbykevinson/kirbykevinson.gitlab.io/content/blog/2021-02-20-controversial-things-i-like.md

   services like localed or hostnamed that barely even count as services because they're like 3 lines of code that don't even sit in the background.
 * It's complex?
-Yes, it is technically more complex that previous projects, but its complexity is justified by its helpful features, just like for many other software.
+Yes, it is technically more complex than previous projects, but its complexity is justified by its helpful features, just like for many other software.
 Welcome to the modern world.
 * It doesn't follow the Unix way?
 It uses plain text for